phungvanthien/dexonic-aggregator-update/DEPLOYMENT.md

-# Aptos DEX Aggregator Deployment Guide
+# Dexonic Dex Aggregator Deployment Guide

-This guide will help you deploy the Aptos DEX Aggregator contracts to the Aptos testnet and initialize them for use.
+This guide will help you deploy the Dexonic Dex Aggregator contracts to the Aptos testnet and initialize them for use.

 ## Prerequisites